 SECTION 3.04.
 Quorum.
-Business may not be transacted at any meeting of the members unless there are present in person at least that number which equals the minimum number of members required to be present under and by virtue of the laws of the State of Missouri, except that, if less than a quorum is present at any meeting, a majority of those present in person may without further notice adjourn the meeting to another time and date not less than forty (40) days later and to any place in one of the counties in Missouri within the Cooperative serves: PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3.03.
-At all meetings of the members, whether a quorum be present or not, the Secretary shall annex to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person or by proxy.
+Business may not be transacted at any meeting of the members unless there are present in person or participating electronically or by mail at least that number which equals the minimum number of members required to be present under and by virtue of the laws of the State of Missouri, except that, if less than a quorum is present at, or participating in, any meeting, a majority of those members may without further notice adjourn the meeting to another time and date not less than forty (40) days later and to any place in one of the counties in Missouri within the Cooperative serves: PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3.03.
+At all meetings of the members, whether a quorum be present or not, the Secretary shall annex to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person or by proxy, or who participated electronically or by mail.

 SECTION 3.05.
 Voting.
 Each member who is not in a status of suspension, as provided for in Section 2.01, shall be entitled to only one vote upon each matter submitted to a vote at any meeting of the members.
 Voting by members other than members who are natural persons shall be allowed upon the presentation to the Cooperative, prior to or upon registration at each member meeting, of satisfactory evidence entitling the person presenting the same to vote.
 At all meetings of the members, all questions shall be decided by a majority of the members voting thereon, except as otherwise provided by law or by the Cooperative's Articles of Incorporation or these Bylaws.
-Members may not cumulate their votes or vote by mail.
+In addition to voting in person, voting may also be carried out by use of a mail ballot, absentee ballot or electronic ballot, or any combination thereof, under procedures established by resolution of the Board of Directors and disclosed concurrently with the notice of any meeting of members at which mail, absentee or electronic voting shall be allowed.
+Members may not cumulate their votes.

 SECTION 3.05A.
 Proxies.
 A member may vote by proxy executed in writing by the member.
 Such proxy shall be filed with the Secretary before or at the time of the meeting.
 No proxy shall be valid after sixty (60) days from the date of its execution.
-No proxy shall be valid unless it shall designate the particular meeting at which it is to be voted and no proxy shall be voted at any meeting.
+No proxy shall be valid unless it shall designate the particular meeting at which it is to be voted and no proxy shall be voted at any meeting other than the one so designated or any adjournment of such meeting.
 A member may give his proxy only to an adult relative living in the same house with such member and no person may hold more than one proxy at any meeting.
 The presence of a member at a meeting shall revoke a proxy theretofore executed by him and such member shall be entitled to vote at such meeting in the same manner and with the same effect as if he had not executed a proxy.

 SECTION 3.06.
 Order of Business.
-The order of business at the annual meeting of the members and, insofar as practicable or desirable, at all other meetings of the members shall be essentially as follows:
+The order of business at the annual meeting of the members and, insofar as practicable or desirable, at all other meetings of the members may be essentially as follows: